Superfluid excitations in rotating two-dimensional ring traps: Bubble trap with rotation

 In the previous section, we were treating a spherically-shaped bubble trap.
 However, this work aims to explore ring trap configurations under rotation.
 A ring trap can be produced by superposing a bubble trap with a vertical optical trap.
 That gives us a widely tunable trap, with the radius of the ring varying from $10\mu$m to $100 \mu$m, and with a fixed coordinate $z_0$ in the vertical direction for the trapped atoms \cite{Goer2021}.
-It is straightforward to derive the SHO and MH potential profiles in 2D from Eqs.~(\ref{SHO_potential}) and (\ref{MH_potential}), respectively, after the replacement $r=\sqrt{\rho^2+z_0^2}$, where $\rho$ is the usual polar coordinate.
+It is straightforward to derive the SHO and MH potential profiles in 2D from Eqs.~(\ref{SHO_potentialapp}) and (\ref{MH_potentialapp}), respectively, after the replacement $r=\sqrt{\rho^2+z_0^2}$, where $\rho$ is the usual polar coordinate.
+Figure~\ref{figSHO} and the previous discussions still hold if we take $z_0=0$ and substitute $r$ by $\rho$.
 For the SHO case, we have to consider additionally $\rho \gg z_0$, which is a very reasonable experimental condition \cite{Garraway2016,Goer2021}.

 An alternative way of generating a ring configuration is dynamically, with the gas initially pooled at the bottom of a bubble trap due to the action of gravity.
 Then, suppose we increase the rotation rate.
 In that case, centrifugal effects propel the gas over the isomagnetic surface.
-Eventually, the potential minimum, considering gravity and rotation, assumes some non-zero value in the gravity direction.
 The disposition of the gas is then one of a dynamical ring.
 However, the precise parameterization of the radius of the ring and the minimum height of the potential as a function of the angular speed is a challenging problem \cite{Guo2020}.

 There are two main experimental methods for rotating the atoms.
 One consists in deforming the trap and rotating the deformation \cite{Jin1996, Mewes1996}.
 The other is based on a blue-detuned laser to stir the atoms in the ring trap \cite{Marzlin1997, Dum1998}.
 The rotating frame Hamiltonian $H'$ is related to the one in the laboratory frame $H$ by